Romonaga/rpiLightSystem/README.md

     2. run scons, this will build the lib.
         1. sudo  cp *.h /usr/local/include/.
         2. sudo cp libws2811.a /usr/local/lib/.
+4. Time to build the rpi-rgb-led-matrix
+    1. make
+    2. sudo cp lib/*.h /usr/local/include
+    3. sudo cp lib/*.a /usr/local/lib
-4 Lets build my wrapper around that fantastic lib!
+5. Lets build my wrapper around that fantastic lib!
-5 clone or download Ws2811Wrapper from this repo https://github.com/Romonaga/Ws2811Wrapper
+6. clone or download Ws2811Wrapper from this repo https://github.com/Romonaga/Ws2811Wrapper
     1. run qmake .
     2. make
     3. sudo make install
-6 Ok now for the harder one, support for MQQT (mosquitto)
+7. Ok now for the harder one, support for MQQT (mosquitto)
     1. clone or download both paho repos.
     2. We fist need to build and install the c version, before we can do the c++. https://github.com/Romonaga/paho.mqtt.c
         1. The read me is clear, you will need some support libs.
 While I will outline docs are best.